JurgenOnAzure/microsoft-azure-iot-developer-implement-device-provisioning-service-dps/README.md

 Hi!

-Here you'll find the demo code for my Pluralsight course [Microsoft Azure IoT Developer: Implement the Device Provisioning Service (DPS)](https://www.pluralsight.com/authors/jurgen-kevelaers).
+Here you'll find the demo code for my Pluralsight course [Microsoft Azure IoT Developer: Implement the Device Provisioning Service (DPS)](https://pluralsight.pxf.io/iot-dps).

 I hope you enjoyed the course.
 If you have any questions, please don't hesitate don't contact me!

+# iot-developer-dps-m1

+This .NET project shows you how to do enrollment (registration) requests to the Azure Device Provisioning Service (DPS), using Symmetric Key attestation.